f-viktor/GPU-Passthrough_Arch-Linux/README.md

 **Step 2 - enabling it in the bootloader**
 For the purposes of this demonstration (and also because I've never used anything else), I'll describe how to do it if you use grub as a bootloader.
 If you use "Systemd-boot" whatever that is, a link https://dominicm.com/gpu-passthrough-qemu-arch-linux/ that details that.

 Please bear in mind, that your config file will be different to mine, however nothing else needs to be changed for this to work.
-You'll have  a number of entries in your bootloader (these represent the entries in the grub menu when you boot), you can add this to all of them, or just to the one you usually use.
-Add it to one and choose that one in the grub menu.

 What you wanna do is
 ```
 # vim /etc/default/grub
 ```
-(this may be in a different place depending on your boot folder) and add `intel_iommu=on` in the place I added it in the uploaded config file. (for amd cpus this would be `amd_iommu=on`) then remake the grub config via:
+and add `intel_iommu=on` in the place I added it in the uploaded config file. (for amd cpus this would be `amd_iommu=on`) then remake the grub config via:
 ```
 # grub-mkconfig -o /boot/grub/grub.cfg